Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Changing amplitudes and frequencies of TEOs in the TESS data

-Alongside changing amplitudes, the $O-C$ diagrams for $n=25$ and 41 TEOs show statistically significant changes of periods of these forced oscillations.
+Alongside changing amplitudes, the $O-C$ diagrams for $n=25$ and 41 TEOs show statistically significant changes in the periods of these forced oscillations.
 According to Table \ref{table:separate-pre-whitening}, $n=25$ TEO increased its frequency between year 1 and year 3 by $\Delta f=0.00072(8)$\,{\cd}.
-This is a statistically significant change that can be also seen in the $O-C$ diagram.
-A similar change of period can be seen for the $n=41$ TEO.
-For the $n=$\,230 TEO the result is not conclusive because of relatively large errors of the times of maximum light.
-Since TEOs are expected to have a constant phase and frequency equal exactly to the integer multiple of the orbital frequency (excluding long-term changes due to evolution of components and their orbit), we discuss this unexpected result in more detail in Sect.~\ref{sect:discussion}.
+This is a statistically significant change that can also be seen in the $O-C$ diagram.
+A similar change in period can be seen for the $n=41$ TEO.
+For the $n=$\,230 TEO, the result is not conclusive because of relatively large errors of the times of maximum light.
+Since TEOs are expected to have a constant phase and frequency, exactly equal to the integer multiple of the orbital frequency (excluding long-term changes due to the evolution of components and their orbit), we discuss this unexpected result in more detail in Sect.~\ref{sect:discussion}.